 It isn't that difficult to get the part off, but I was conscious of keeping the scan head aperture clean during my process.
 Here is a render of the replacements and their Thingiverse link:

 For fun, here is a picture of the measurements I took to help sketch this in FreeCAD:

 Next here's a look at how the prototype parts fit into the carriage.
 The parts in this picture actually had too much material on them and couldn't accomodate the larger tray, so I shaved them down.
 I've included these modifications in the Thingiverse files and the render shown up above.

-Here are a few more darktable inversions, (plus some dust, light leaks and fingerprints 🙂):
+Here are a few more darktable inversions, (plus some dust, light leaks, missed focus and fingerprints):